HIST 101. Western Civilization I. 3 Credits.

 HIST 440.
 Research Capstone.
 3 Credits.

 In this capstone experience, students work closely with a member of the faculty to design and conduct a major research project on a topic of their choice.
 Students refine their skills in critical thinking, archival research, and persuasive written and oral communication.
 Prerequisite: HIST 240.
 S.

 This course will cover the methods, historiography, and problems of European social history.
 The course is divided into three sections for topical content: the Ancien Regime, the Age of Reform, and the Twentieth Century.
 There are several fairly specific skills students will develop, all of which can loosely be organized under the general heading of "how historians think:" to be able to distinguish between a primary and a secondary source; to be able to analyze a primary source within its appropriate historical context; to be able to locate the thesis or argument in a secondary source and to be able to offer an informed evaluation of that argument; to be able to read a secondary source within its particular context as part of a larger discussion of facts, individuals, events, etc.; and to be able to construct a sound historical thesis/argument of their own, whether in writing or class discussions.
 On demand.

 HIST 470.
 United States-Canadian Relations, 1776 to the Present.
 3 Credits.

 This course explores the historical relationships linking and dividing Canada and the United States of America since 1774.
 Because of the unique constitutional and diplomatic status of British North America and then Canada itself, this course examines the often complex tri-partite relationship between the U.S., Canada, and Great Britain.
-F, even years.
+On demand.